 .

 If all the above tests succeed, yet the access controller’s LED continues to flash blue, contact Verkada Support.
-Support will request to enable support access and a packet capture from the access controller’s switch port.
+Support will request a support access token and a packet capture from the access controller’s switch port.

 Need more help?
 Contact Verkada Support.